teofilosalgado/aris-downloader/README.md

 # Aris Downloader
 An automated solution to download ARIS models using Selenium.

-## What it does?
 This script collection was intended to traverse entire ARIS databases downloading all model files in a single execution, saving a lot of time.
+In the end, it also generates a graph allowing for advanced visualization of the current scenario.

 ## How it works?
 It works by traversing all the groups and models in an ARIS database using Selenium, building a tree-like structure in a local SQLite database.
 After that, you will be able to choose to download those models in .png or .pdf.